 The trials bring radio listeners a range of small and local stations on DAB digital radio for the first time.
 Funded by the UK government, it is hoped that this new approach could provide an affordable route for smaller stations to broadcast on DAB digital radio.

 The first trial launched in Brighton and Hove at the end of July 2015 and the remaining eight launched shortly after.
-They will broadcast for a nine month period and then Ofcom will work with Government to decide the next steps and the trial were extended for two years.
+They were originally to broadcast for a nine month period and then Ofcom worked with Government to decide the next steps and the trial were extended for two years.